bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 -   Replaced by incentive (spilman channel)

-    -   One-way/unidirectional payment

 -   Replaced by time lock (Duplex Micropayment Channel/DMC)

-    -   Bi-directional payment with expiry time

 -   Replaced by revocation (lightning network)

-    -   Bi-directional & no expiry
-    -   Using Hash Time Lock Contract (HTLC) to connect channels into a network

 -   Pros: